bbukaty/buckbukatydotcom/content/_index.md

 ![](img/wk26.gif)

 ## SpiritForge
-One of the bigger projects that I worked on during my career break in 2022 was [SpiritForge](https://spiritforge.app), a web tool I made with my friend Marina Landis to streamline the process of making custom content (cards and spirits) for the board game [Spirit Island](https://boardgamegeek.com/boardgame/162886/spirit-island).
+One of the bigger projects that I worked on during my career break in 2022 was [SpiritForge](https://spiritforge.app), a web tool I made with a friend to streamline the process of making custom content (cards and spirits) for the board game [Spirit Island](https://boardgamegeek.com/boardgame/162886/spirit-island).

 [Check it out here.](https://spiritforge.app)